 How to Make a Crocheted Pansy

-Pretty Crocheted Pansy
+Pretty Crocheted Pansies

-Three Main Stitches to Fashion Pansies
+Three Main Stitches Are All That is Needed to Created Crocheted Pansies

-An experienced crocheter has probably already mastered the crochet stitches needed to fashion this crocheted pansy but it is still "doable" even for the inexperienced.
-I've included videos, which can help make the process easier.
+An experienced crocheter has probably already learned the crochet stitches needed to fashion crocheted pansies but even for a newer crocheter, making pansies is still "doable."

 - double crochet